Become a Program Evaluator

 Program Evaluator Candidates who successfully complete both the online and face-to-face training may then be selected by their member society to serve as a Program Evaluator.
 Some societies require additional specialized training, which is conducted separately by the society.

 Additional professional development activities and resources for volunteers include:

 Pre-visit Preparation is required for all Program Evaluators assigned to a visit and must be completed at least three weeks prior to the visit.
 This training provides critical updates on logistics, policies, and procedures, as well as commission-specific changes that affect the review process.

 Training for Visits Outside the U.S.

 Recertification Training covers important changes and updates to accreditation criteria, policies, and procedures.
-This training, always available online, is designed to ensure consistency in the review process by providing all Program Evaluators exposure to the latest updates.
+This training is designed to ensure consistency in the review process by providing all Program Evaluators exposure to the latest updates.
 Refresher Training is required every five years if there is no lapse in service.
 Program Evaluators who have not participated in an on-site review for two consecutive years or have not been trained by either ABET or by the member society in the past two years are required to undergo Refresher Training before being assigned to a Review Team.

 New Team Chair Training